maw-khan/rag-health-assistant/README.md

 ### Query:
 > How can I reduce risk of heart disease?

-### Retrieved Context:
+### Retrieved Documents:
 - Heart disease is a leading cause of death worldwide.
 Regular exercise helps reduce risk.
 - High blood pressure can lead to serious complications if untreated.

 ### Final Answer:
-> Regular exercise helps reduce the risk of heart disease.
+> Regular exercise helps reduce risk.

+---

+## 🔬 Experiments & Analysis

+This project goes beyond basic implementation by exploring how retrieval behaves:

+### 🔍 1.
+Query Quality Impact

+- Specific queries → highly relevant results
+- Vague queries → less precise retrieval

+**Insight:** Retrieval quality depends heavily on how queries are formulated.

+---

+### 📊 2.
+Ranking Behavior

+- Documents are ranked based on similarity scores
+- Top-ranked document is most relevant

+**Insight:** Ranking directly affects the quality of generated answers.

+---

+### ⚙️ 3.
+Top-K Tradeoff

+- Smaller k → more precise results
+- Larger k → more context but potential noise

+**Insight:** Selecting the right k is critical for balancing precision and completeness.

+---

+## 🧠 Key Learnings

+Through this project, I explored:

+- How semantic search retrieves relevant information
+- The importance of ranking in search systems
+- How query formulation impacts retrieval quality
+- Trade-offs in selecting top-k documents
+- How RAG reduces hallucination in LLM outputs

+These concepts are fundamental to modern AI systems such as search engines and intelligent assistants.

 ---